Reduce Inputs. Maintain Yield.

 Pieter du Plessis

-Citrus & pasture, KZN North Coast
+Citrus orchardist, KZN North Coast

 Stay Ahead of the Curve